Glenn Robinson III: Minnesota Timberwolves (2014–2015)

 At the May NBA Draft Combine, Robinson excelled with the top standing vertical jump at the combine, the top small forward spot up shooting percentage and impressive measurements.
-Robinson pleased with his overall performance, but disappointed with his 41.5 in running vertical jump, which was short of his 44 in personal best.
+Robinson was pleased with his overall performance, but disappointed with his 41.5 in running vertical jump, which was short of his 44 in personal best.
 Robinson was drafted in the second round of the 2014 draft with the 40th overall pick by the Minnesota Timberwolves.
 With teammates Stauskas and McGary also being drafted, it marked the first time Michigan had at least three draft picks since the 1990 NBA draft.
-With Burke and Hardaway having been drafted the year before, every player that started in the 2013 NCAA Men's Division I Basketball Championship Game was drafted either in the 2013 or 2014 NBA draft.
+With Burke and Hardaway having been drafted the year before, every player that started in the 2013 NCAA Division I men's basketball championship game was drafted either in the 2013 or 2014 NBA draft.

 Robinson committed to represent the Timberwolves in 2014 NBA Summer League.
 On September 17, 2014, he signed with the Timberwolves and then made the opening day 15-man roster.
 Robinson made his professional debut with the Timberwolves on November 14 against the New Orleans Pelicans, scoring 1 point in 8 minutes of play.
 On November 21, he posted his first field goals with a 2-for-2 shooting performance against the defending champion San Antonio Spurs.
 Among his early performances, he tallied 7 points on December 6 against the Spurs and 4 rebounds on December 8 against the Golden State Warriors.
 On March 5, 2015, he was waived by the Timberwolves.